Kitware/kwcoco/README.rst

-        union               Combine multiple COCO datasets into a single merged dataset. split               Split a single COCO dataset into two sub-datasets. show                Visualize a COCO image using matplotlib or opencv, optionally writing toydata             Create COCO toydata
-        eval                Evaluate detection metrics using a predicted and truth coco file. conform             Make the COCO file conform to the spec. modify_categories   Rename or remove categories
+        union               Combine multiple COCO datasets into a single merged dataset. split               Split a single COCO dataset into two sub-datasets. show                Visualize a COCO image using matplotlib or opencv, optionally writing toydata             Create COCO toydata for demo and testing purposes. eval                Evaluate and score predicted versus truth detections / classifications in a COCO dataset conform             Infer properties to make the COCO file conform to different specs. modify_categories   Rename or remove categories
-        reroot              Reroot image paths onto a new image root. validate            Validate that a coco file conforms to the json schema, that assets subset              Take a subset of this dataset and write it to a new file grab                Grab standard datasets.
+        reroot              Reroot image paths onto a new image root. validate            Validates that a coco file satisfies expected properties. subset              Take a subset of this dataset and write it to a new file grab                Grab standard datasets.